Skip to content

 AOCL currently unavailable on Perlmutter

-AOCL is not currently available but it will be installed on Perlmutter soon.
+AOCL is not currently available on Perlmutter.

 GPU implementations of math libraries are often much faster